Aunty No. 1: Plot

-Sandhya is in search of her prince charming and when Gopi realises this he pretends to be a rich prince Ranjit Sehgal, so Sandhya dates him.
-But soon she discovers that Gopi is a poor man but nevertheless they start loving each other.
+Sandhya is in search of her prince charming and when Gopi realizes this he pretends to be a rich prince Ranjit Sehgal, so Sandhya dates him.
+Soon she discovers that Gopi is a poor man but nevertheless, they start loving each other.
 Meanwhile, Gopi's friends, Abhyankar and Raja, request Gopi to become an aunt for a big favour.
 He does so with hilarious results, as two men start loving him, leading to hilarious situations.